thunder/docker-thunder-performance/README.md

 The basic pattern for starting a Thunder Performance instance is:

-`docker run --name thunder-performance -p 8080:8080/tcp -e "DB_HOST=mysql-host" -e "CHROME_HOST=selenium-chrome-host" -e "THUNDER_HOST=thunder-host-for-chrome" -e "ELASTIC_APM_URL=http://elastic-apm-server:8200" thunder-performance:latest`
+`docker run --name thunder-performance --publish 8080:8080/tcp --env "DB_HOST=mysql-host" --env "CHROME_HOST=selenium-chrome-host" --env "THUNDER_HOST=thunder-host-for-chrome"--env "ELASTIC_APM_URL=http://elastic-apm-server:8200" thunder-performance:latest`

 The container will require some time to install Thunder and after that it will start to serve on port 8080.
 Also, it will start executing performance tests.
 Performance tests are sending information to Elastic APM server.